 You’ve just gotten back from an unforgettable vacation to Hawaii and want to recapture the feeling of being in that tropical paradise.
 One vivid memory you have is of the intoxicating smell and beauty of the lei that was lowered onto your neck upon arrival.
 Now what were the flowers in that lei – that’s right – it was plumeria (also known as Frangipani)!
 These flowers enchanted you at every turn on the Hawaiian landscape.
 You want to grow plumeria at home but feel geographically disadvantaged because you don’t live in the right planting zone (zone 9-11).
-But can you grow plumeria inside?
+Can you grow plumeria inside though?
 What is required for indoor plumeria care?
 Read on to learn more.

 Can You Grow Plumeria Inside?

 Yes, you can, and this article will explain the basics of how to grow plumeria plants indoors year-round.
 You can obtain potted plumeria plants at your local nursery or propagate your own from cuttings.
 Make sure your plants or cuttings are potted with a coarse well-draining potting mix.
 A cactus mix, in particular, should fit the bill.
 However, you may prefer to concoct your own mix.
 Everyone seems to have their own creative plumeria blend, but a simple mix of equal parts peat and perlite should be more than sufficient.
 Your goal in growing plumeria indoors should be to emulate their natural habitat as close as you can in order to help them grow and flower throughout the year.
 The following tips on how to grow plumeria indoors will assist you with this goal.

 How to Grow Plumeria Plants Indoors